How’s the content for your coworking space looking?

-You know those blog posts that are stream-of-consciousness rants that ramble around through different topics and ideas?
-Sometimes they’re fun to read, but most of the time they’re just confusing and I end up leaving the page pretty quickly.
+You know those stream-of-consciousness rants that ramble around through different topics and ideas?
+Sometimes they’re fun to read, but most of the time they’re just confusing and I end up leaving the post pretty quickly.

-Stream of consciousness is a fantastic writing exercise to help you blow the dust off of your brain and writing chops, but it’s not content marketing.
+Stream of consciousness is a fantastic writing exercise to help you blow the dust off of your brain and improve your writing chops, but it’s not content marketing.

-Content marketing makes a point or a promise, it speaks directly to your target audience, it follows up on the point or promise, then it gives readers the next step to take.
+Content marketing makes a point or a promise, it speaks directly to your target audience, it follows up on the point or promise, and it gives readers the next step to take.

 5. Create Evergreen Content

 Evergreen content is content that has a long life.
-You can share it now, in a few months and sometimes even in a few years.
+You can share it now, in a few weeks, in a few months and maybe even in a few years.